itskokeh/writing/how-emails-work/how-emails-work-beginners.md

 - Every email address has a username and a domain name.
 - Email is secure because of passwords and encryption.

-**Illustration Suggestion**: A summary infographic with icons for each key point (e.g., a computer for email, a server for delivery, a lock for security).

 ## Try It Yourself

 Now that you know how email works, why not send one to a friend or family member?
 Pay attention to the steps: composing, sending, and waiting for a reply.
 You’ll see the magic of email in action!

-### Final Notes for Illustrations

-Here’s a quick list of suggested visuals to include:

-1. A comparison of traditional mail vs. email.
-2. A flowchart of the email process (Compose → Send → Deliver → Receive).
-3. A labelled email address showing the username and domain name.
-4. A padlock or encryption diagram to represent security.
-5. A split-screen analogy of traditional mail and email.
-6. A globe with email icons to show global communication.
-7. A summary infographic at the end.